What Are Dental Implants?

 How It Feels to Get an Implant

-The procedure is far more comfortable than you might think.
+The procedure is notably more comfortable than you might anticipate.

-Most patients who don’t have severe dental anxiety do just fine without sedation, and many of them report feeling bored during their dental implant surgery.
-In all, placing a single implant should take no more than half an hour.
+The majority of patients without severe dental apprehension manage well without sedation, with many even describing a sense of boredom during their dental implant surgery.
+Overall, the placement of a single implant typically takes no more than half an hour.

-Remember: dental implant treatment has a high success rate, making it one of the safest and most predictable dental treatments.
+Keep in mind: dental implant treatment boasts a notably high success rate, rendering it one of the most reliable and anticipated dental procedures.

 Your Dental Implant Treatment Journey: What to Expect